Niyaz-Mohamed/Overflow.sg/README.md

 ## Flood-Predictor
-An ML model for forecasting flooding in Singapore.
+An ML model and map for forecasting flooding in Singapore.